Inside The Exotic Animal Trade

 Ignorance Breeds Misery

 Animals who do survive long enough to be sold are often subject to inadequate care.
 Because caretakers are often unprepared or unable to provide for the needs of animals who are so far removed from their natural habitats, many exotic animals will likely die or be abandoned by their caretakers.
-For instance, the head of the Western Cape of Africa’s Environmental Crime Investigation unit estimates that 90 percent of exported reptiles die within a year.(8) Hedgehogs, who roll themselves into tight balls, can easily become injured if children try to “uncurl” them or if cats attack them.
+For instance, the head of South Africa’s Western Cape Environmental Crime Investigation unit estimates that 90 percent of exported reptiles die within a year.(8) Hedgehogs, who roll themselves into tight balls, can easily become injured if children try to “uncurl” them or if cats attack them.
 Sugar gliders are very social animals, and if they are not given enough attention, they may mutilate themselves or die from the stress of loneliness.(9)

 The American Zoo and Aquarium Association says that “zoos are being asked by irresponsible owners to relocate displaced and unwanted animals … [but] because most zoos do not accept donations—there are literally thousands of exotic animals [who] remain in unsuitable conditions.”(10) Some people sneak animals into exhibits—and risk infecting zoo populations with diseases—or leave animals in front of zoo gates; these animals are usually euthanized.
 John Linehan, president of the Franklin Park Zoo in Boston, laments, “[I]n most cases, we can’t find appropriate places for animals dumped on us.
 If people would stop buying animals illegally and animals they simply cannot take care of, it would save a lot of misery for a lot of animals.”(11)